jxxcarlson/cayatex/README.md

 	|end

 For italic text, one can say _italic text_, and for bold text, one can say *bold text*.
-For sections, etc., one can say
+For sections, etc., one says

 |section Introduction
 |subsection Examples

+NOTE: What about saying

+|section [1] Introduction
+|section [2] Examples

+where the first argument gives the _level_ of the section.
+Pro: this makes it easier to shift levels programmatically.
+Con: noiser syntax.

 In shorthand, this becomes